 Katsuobushi (Bonito flakes) contain an umami element and are essential for making dashi stock in Japanese cuisine.

-How to prepare: Pour some soy sauce and combine.
-See the recipe below.
+How to prepare the filling: Pour some soy sauce and combine.

 6. Kombu

-Kombu tsukudani is a flavorful kombu (seaweed) side dish.
-You can make it at home, but people typically buy it at a store.
+Kombu tsukudani is a flavorful side dish made from kombu (seaweed).
+It can be made at home, but people typically buy it at a store.

-How to prepare: Simmer kombu with sugar, mirin, and soy sauce until tender, or use a store-bought one.
+How to prepare the filling: Simmer kombu with sugar, mirin, and soy sauce until tender, or use a store-bought one.
 See the recipe below.

 7. Nitamago

 Nitamago is a flavored egg made by marinating it in a savory sauce.
-Try this if you're looking for new ways to enjoy your onigiri!
+Try this egg onigiri if you’re looking for new ways to enjoy your onigiri!

-How to prepare: Simmer soy sauce, mirin, and sugar to make a marinated sauce.
+How to prepare the filling: Simmer soy sauce, mirin, and sugar to make a marinated sauce.
 Put the sauce and boiled egg in a freezer bag and rest in the fridge for several hours.

 8. Cheese

-The perfect comfort food.
-Cheese and rice, you can imagine what that tastes like!
-Pick your favorite cheese, then put it in the fluffy rice.
+It’s the perfect comfort food: cheese and rice.
+Can you imagine what that tastes like?
+Pick your favorite cheese and put it in the fluffy rice.

-How to prepare: Cut some cheese into small pieces.
+How to prepare the filling: Cut some cheese into small pieces.

 9. Kimchi and Mayo